 - 1. Inspect all wire connectors.
 Verify connections are securely attached and free from damage such as chaffing or excessive heat exposure. - 2.
 Inspect all ground connections.
-Verify they are competent and have continuity with the ground terminal on the aircraft battery or other acceptable ground buss using an ohmmeter. - 3.
-Inspect "Gasket" area on MAG Time Housing/Magneto Plug.
+Verify the connections have continuity with the ground terminal on the aircraft battery or other acceptable ground buss using an Ohmmeter. - 3.
+Inspect "Gasket" area on MAG Time Housing (MTH), if installed.
 Ensure no oil leaks coming from the gasket area.
 If a new gasket is required contact the factory for replacement part number: EA-001J. - 4.
-Inspect for oil seal failures. - a.
-Remove the MTH cover.
+Inspect for oil seal failures if MTH is installed. - a.
+Remove the MTH cover. - b.

-b.
 Inspect for oil pooling.
 If oil seal has failed, MTH must be replaced.
-Note: A thin film of oil does not indicate a failure.

-c.
-Replace the cover in the same orientation it was removed.
-For units that have a yellow triangle on the MTH cover label, the yellow triangle shall point towards the magnetic sensor when installed.
-See Figure 2.

-d.
-NOTE: The MTH is not a field serviceable or repairable unit.
+Note: A thin film of oil does not indicate a failure. - c.
+Replace the cover in the same orientation it was removed. - d.
+NOTE: The MTH is not a field serviceable or repairable unit. - 5.
+Inspect all spark plug wires to check for exterior damage such as cuts in silicone, chaffing, evidence of arcing or burn marks.
+Replace wires if damage is evident.
+If any wire is suspected of misfiring, verify continuity and resistance values of the wire.
+Resistance values: Blue Wire (p/n EA-4090) resistance is 350 ohms/ft ±10%.
+Red Wire (p/n EA-4091) resistance is 5700 ohms/ft ±10%.
+If wire does not have